THIS DRUG SHOULD BE ADMINISTERED BY ADEQUATELY TRAINED INDIVIDUALS FAMILIAR WITH ITS ACTIONS, CHARACTERISTICS, AND HAZARDS.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when vecuronium is administered to a nursing woman.

-Infants under 1 year of age but older than 7 weeks also tested under halothane anesthesia are moderately more sensitive to vecuronium on a mg/kg basis than adults and take about 1½ times as long to recover. see DOSAGE AND ADMINISTRATION, Use In Pediatric Patients subsection for recommendations for use in pediatric patients 7 weeks to 16 years of age.
+Infants under 1 year of age but older than 7 weeks also tested under halothane anesthesia, are moderately more sensitive to vecuronium on a mg/kg basis than adults and take about 1.5 times as long to recover.
+See DOSAGE AND ADMINSTRATION: Use In Pediatrics subsection for recommendations for use in pediatric patients 7 weeks to 16 years of age.
 The safety and effectiveness of vecuronium in pediatric patients less than 7 weeks of age have not been established.

 Excessive doses of vecuronium produce enhanced pharmacological effects.
 Residual neuromuscular blockade beyond the time period needed may occur with vecuronium as with other neuromuscular blockers.
 This may be manifested by skeletal muscle weakness, decreased respiratory reserve, low tidal volume, or apnea.
 A peripheral nerve stimulator may be used to assess the degree of residual neuromuscular blockade from other causes of decreased respiratory reserve.